Skip to content

 3.1.1.
 Implementation

-As you could have noticed in the previous lab, the gravitational effects on the manipulator makes it to "fall".
-Hence, our controller should include these effects when computing the joint torques that will be commanded to the actuators.
-The simplest inverse dynamics controller is the gravity compensation controller that set the torques of the actuators to be equal to those produced by gravity
+As you may have noticed in the previous lab, gravitational effects on the manipulator make it "fall."
+Therefore, our controller should include these effects when computing the joint torques commanded to the actuators.
+The simplest inverse dynamics controller is the gravity compensation controller, which sets the actuator torques equal to those produced by gravity.

 \[ \boldsymbol{\tau} = \mathbf{g}(\mathbf{q}) \]